tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

       } HelloRetryRequest;
 ~~~~

-It is the same as the ServerHello above but without the unused Random value.
+It is the same as the ServerHello above but without the unnecessary
+sentinel Random value.

 # Template-Based Specialization